wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

 The focus of this lab is on the practical aspects of application deployment and configurations and not the analysis of the Transformation Advisor results. **Other labs cover Transformation Advisor in detail.**

-Upon completion of this lab, you will have gained skills to download and use the **Transformation Advisor migration bundle** to deploy and configure your application in the following scenarios:
+Upon completion of this lab, you will have gained the skills to download and use the **Transformation Advisor migration bundle** to deploy and configure your application in the following scenarios:

 *  **to a locally running WebSphere Liberty** - useful for deploying to Liberty in a VM